fly-hiring/be-elixir-challenge/README.md

 #### How we're thinking about solving the problem

-To solve this, we were thinking that we could compile our own usage data and generate invoices in real-time.
+To solve this, we were thinking that we could compile our own usage data and generate invoices in our app, instead of syncing usage data to Stripe.

 Once an invoice is generated, we can sync the invoice, rather than the usage, to Stripe and use that to bill our customers.

+You don't have to use this approach, you're free to solve the problem any way you like!
+This explanation is intended to help you understand the starter code we've provided.

 #### Models/schema

-We created some invoice models and migrations for you.
+We created some new invoice models and migrations for you.
+Note that these are for the new system, and aren't used in the current system that we're asking you to replace.
+So you're safe to make any changes you want here!

 In particular, we have: